yshirokov05/personal-website/README.md

 - Flagship PerfinLab case study with product capabilities and a live product link
 - Selected machine-learning, trading, and analytics projects with measurable signals
-- Concise problem → change → result build log
+- A concise product case study structured around problem, change, and result
 - Responsive, keyboard-friendly interface with reduced-motion support
 - Prerendered content and structured metadata for search engines and link previews